eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives a `WorkloadOperation` to update a workload, and the workload state of the workload is not fulfilling its `DeleteCondition`, then the WorkloadScheduler shall enqueue the update.
+When the RuntimeManager receives a `WorkloadOperation` to update a workload and the workload is an inter-workload dependency of at least one other workload and the workload has at least one unfulfilled `DeleteCondition`, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.

+Comment: The Ankaios server defines and inserts internally the `DeleteCondition`s for inter-workload dependencies.

-Rationale: The agent shall not continue with the create of the new workload with the default update strategy `AT_MOST_ONCE` when the inter-workload dependencies of a create are fulfilled, but the delete conditions are not fulfilled.
+Rationale: The default update strategy `AT_MOST_ONCE` requires that the agent shall only create the new workload of that update when the old workload is deleted regardless of the `AddCondition` from the inter-workload dependencies of the create are fulfilled or not.

 Tags:
 - RuntimeManager